Meet The Republican Governors Who Don't Want To Repeal All Of Obamacare

 "I think that with the constellation in Washington the way that it is, that there's going to be an awful lot of opportunities," said Greg Lawson, a senior policy analyst with the Buckeye Institute, a conservative think tank in Ohio that opposed expansion.

-Lawson would like to see limits on federal spending per state, and hopes Ohio will be able to add a work requirement for some beneficiaries.
+Lawson would like to see limits on federal spending per state, and he hopes Ohio will be able to add a work requirement for some beneficiaries.

 "I don't think you're going to see the light switch probably just get turned, and one day it's all going to just disappear," he said.
 "I think what you're more likely to see is major structural changes to the program that over time that will have budgetary impacts."

-But it's not clear yet what shape those changes will take—or whether the governor who expanded Medicaid here will support them.
+But it's not clear yet what shape those changes will take or whether the governor who expanded Medicaid here will support them.